Rinstrument/instrument/list_of_tasks.md

  - Missing data in all places of model now appropriate - need to add
  - hook up the mirt model and confirmatory mirt

+ - simulation study: focus on regression coefficient recovery
+ - Can show some tables of measures and recovery/plots of random effects?

 ...
  April 28, 2023: